jkenton/drkenton/_posts/2024-01-02-harvard-president-resigns.md

 "I can't help myself," I whispered to Angus before saying loudly, "What makes Penn and Harvard different from MIT?
 I mean, Penn and Harvard seem to fall into the realm of the last point that Al just made.
 That is, a College or University board of regents or visitors or trustees who cannot tolerate the bad or negative attention.
 One must presume that each of these presitigious insitutions received somewhat similar volumes of outrage about what 'their' President said or didn't say during the Congressional testimony.
 So, what makes MIT different?"

-I must admit, I was waiting for some enlightened response from Al and/or Birk, to explain why two institutions would toss their carefully selected Presidents under the bus very quickly, while another was more resistant.
+I must admit, I was hoping for some enlightened response from Al and/or Birk, to explain why two institutions would toss their carefully selected Presidents under the bus very quickly, while another was more resistant.

 Al didn't hesitate.
 "The politician Stefanik got almost exactly what she wanted.
 She asked a tough question about how she framed anti-semitism on a college campus.
 It was like the Boston lawyer that eventually ended Joe McCarthy's anti-communist reign in the 1950s, by asking 'Have you no sense of decency?'
 Even though all three Presidents essentially answered the same way, only MIT jumped to support its President while the others pushed their respective Presidents under the first bus available.
 Stefanik is making the best advantage that she can about the situation.
 Besides, Kornbluth is Jewish, so the stain of potential anti-semitism had less chance of sticking to her.
 My guess is that Kornbluth will stay, and Stefanik will use the refusal to fire her as a reason to draw every possible negative inference from any kind of affiliation with MIT, up to and including the 'common cold.'
 And there's nothing a politician likes more than a worthy adversary who has a smaller bully pulpit.
 I guess what they'd like more is to get all their opponents out, but this result keeps Stefanik's name in the news longer. "